lvladikov/web-file-manager/README.md

     - **Unselect Folders only** — unselects folder items in the panel (menu label: `Unselect Folders only`).
     - **Unselect Zip Files only** — unselects zip items in the panel (menu label: `Unselect Zip Files only`).

+#### Quick Filter
-  - **Quick Filter** (<kbd>.</kbd>): Opens an input at the bottom of the panel to filter visible items in real-time.
+  Quick Filter (<kbd>.</kbd>): Opens an input at the bottom of the panel to filter visible items in real-time.
 File operations like Copy, Copy Path, Calculate folder size, Archive operations and Delete will only apply to the filtered items.

   - **Quick Filter by Type**: In addition to a general quick filter (pattern), the app provides quick filters for specific types (available from `Select & Filter` and context menus):
     - **Quick Filter Files only** — filters the panel to show only files (menu label: `Quick Filter Files only`).